qzhou0/-Lonely-Island-2/README.md

 ## Background

-Given a n x n matrix where the every row and every collumn is sorted from greatest to least, we propose that our search algoritm will be able to execute in linear time.
+Given a n x n matrix where the every row and every column is sorted from greatest to least, we propose that our search algorithm will be able to execute in linear time.
 This hypothesis is based on the fact that our algorithm starts on the top right corner of the "sorted" two-dimensional array and navigates its way down to the bottom left corner of the array based on the values encountered.
 Through